Quantum spins and hybridization in artificially-constructed chains of magnetic adatoms on a superconductor: Introduction

 \section{Introduction}

 Ever since the early days of quantum mechanics, chains of coupled quantum spins have been a paradigm of strongly interacting quantum systems \cite{Bethe1931}.
 Magnetic adatoms on surfaces have been an attractive platform for realizing assemblies of interacting spins, also because atom manipulation allows for designing a wide variety of structures and couplings \cite{Choi2019}.
 On normal-metal substrates, the adatom spins couple to and relax via the particle-hole continuum of the conduction electrons.
 This relaxation can be suppressed on superconducting substrates as a consequence of their excitation gap \cite{Heinrich2013b}.
-The gap effectively decouples the adatom chain from the bulk electronic excitations of the substrate, while retaining the Ruderman-Kittel-Kasuya-Yosida (RKKY) \cite{Ruderman1954, Kasuya1956, Yosida1957} and Dzyaloshinsky-Moriya interactions \cite{Dzyaloshinsky1958,Moriya1960} between adatom spins, which are mediated by higher-energy states of the quasiparticle continuum.
+The gap effectively decouples the adatom chain from the bulk electronic excitations of the substrate, while retaining the spin-spin coupling due to the Ruderman-Kittel-Kasuya-Yosida (RKKY) \cite{Ruderman1954, Kasuya1956, Yosida1957} and Dzyaloshinsky-Moriya interactions \cite{Dzyaloshinsky1958,Moriya1960}, which are mediated by virtual higher-energy states of the quasiparticle continuum.